-- A Scores 4 and 5: For each item that scored a 4 or 5, congratulate yourself and keep up your awareness, support and guidance.
+- A Score of 4 or 5: For each item that you scored a 4 or 5, congratulate yourself and keep up your awareness, support and guidance.

 - A score of 3: For each item that scored a 3, consider how you might increase your knowledge or frequency of parental connection.